SAP-samples/btp-kyma-helloworld/docs/README.md

 In this tutorial, you will learn how to:

-1. Create a Subaccount in your Enterprise Accounts or enter your Trial Subaccount.
+1. Create a Subaccount for Enterprise Accounts or enter your Trial Subaccount
-2. Entitle your Subaccount for Kyma runtime.
+2. Entitle your Subaccount for Kyma runtime
-3. Enable Kyma Runtime.
+3. Enable Kyma Runtime
-4. Access your Kyma Dashboard.
+4. Access your Kyma Dashboard
-5. Create and deploy a "Hello-World" nodejs function.
+5. Create and deploy a "Hello-World" nodejs function
-6. Learn about extending SAP cloud solutions using Kyma.
+6. Learn about extending SAP cloud solutions using Kyma

 ### Prerequisites